Quitting Smokeless Tobacco: Getting the Most Out of Your Quit Attempt

 Once your quit date has arrived, don’t forget to get rid of everything that reminds you of smokeless tobacco!
 For a checklist of things to do before your quit date visit UCanQuit2.org/Ready2Quit.

 Individual, group, and telephone cessation counseling are great ways to keep you on the right track.
 Why go it alone when you can be part of a winning team?
 Cessation counselors are built in supporters and cheerleaders who are available to be a part of your successful quitting equation.
 This applies to smoking and smokeless tobacco users alike.
 Choose the type of counseling that fits your needs and personality, because that’s the one that will most likely work for you.

-Check on the Locate Support page to find individual or group counseling near you.
-Even if you are stationed where no individual or group counseling is available, you can call a free quitline like 1-800-QUIT-NOW.
+Check the Support Locator page to find individual or group counseling near you.
+Even if you are stationed where no individual or group counseling is available, you can call the free TRICARE Quitline or participate in the Freedom Quitline Study.
 And remember that we offer one-on-one live chat with trained cessation coaches 7 days a week, 24 hours a day.